pelya/dpmaster-udp-hole-punching/readme.txt

 * CHANGES:

     - version 1.6.1-devel:
-        Compilation with MS Visual Studio 2005 was fixed Made it clearer that dpmaster can support any game out of the box
+        The "heartbeat" description in techinfo.txt has been corrected The maximum number of servers recorded by default is now 1024 The default hash size has been increased from 6 bits to 8 bits A rare bug where a server was occasionally skipped was fixed The compilation with MS Visual Studio 2005 was fixed Made it clearer that dpmaster can support any game out of the box

     - version 1.6: